David Denman

 David Denman (born July 25, 1973) is an American actor.
-He made his film debut in The Replacements.
-His other feature credits include Big Fish, Fair Game, The Nines, Shutter, Smart People, Fanboys, Let Go, Out Cold, After Earth, Jobs, Beneath the Harvest Sky, Men, Women & Children, The Gift, 13 Hours, Power Rangers, Logan Lucky, Puzzle and Brightburn.

-On television, Denman is most widely known for the role of Roy Anderson, the ex-fiancé of Pam Beesly on the NBC sitcom The Office, for which he earned a SAG award as a member of the ensemble cast.
-He also starred as Frank Sheehan in the HBO limited series drama Mare of Easttown.
+He made his film debut in The Replacements (2000) before his breakout role as Roy Anderson on the NBC sitcom The Office (2005–2008; 2011–2012), which earned him a Screen Actors Guild Award.

+In the 2010s and 2020s, Denman had main television roles as Mike Reilly on the Fox sitcom Traffic Light (2011), Mark Holter on the Cinemax horror series Outcast (2016–2017), and Frank Sheehan on the HBO miniseries Mare of Easttown (2021).
+He had starring roles in the films Puzzle (2018), Brightburn (2019), Greenland (2020), The Equalizer 3 (2023), and Rebel Ridge (2024).

-Early life
+Early life and education

 Denman was born in Newport Beach, California.
-He attended eight different schools while growing up all over Southern California.
-His family moved to Sequim, Washington, when he was 9 to live on a farm, which lasted two years before they returned to Orange County, California.
+He attended eight schools while growing up all over Southern California.
+His family moved to Sequim, Washington, when he was nine years old, living on a farm, which lasted two years before they returned to Orange County, California.
 He graduated from Fountain Valley High School, where classmates included actor Omar Metwally and writer-director Craig Brewer.
-He later attended the summer training congress at American Conservatory Theater in San Francisco, California.
+He later attended the summer training congress at American Conservatory Theater in San Francisco.

 He spent two years at Orange Coast College, where he performed in and directed over twenty productions.
-He went on to earn a Bachelor of Fine Arts degree from the Juilliard School's Drama Division (1993-1997, Group 26), where his classmates included Sara Ramirez and Alan Tudyk.
+He went on to earn a Bachelor of Fine Arts degree from the Juilliard School's Drama Division (1993–1997, Group 26), where his classmates included Sara Ramirez and Alan Tudyk.

 Career

 Denman made his film debut with Keanu Reeves and Gene Hackman as the deaf tight-end in the Warner Bros. football comedy The Replacements.
 His other feature credits include Fair Game, Fanboys, The Nines, Shutter, Smart People, Let Go, Out Cold, and Big Fish.
 His 2013 films include After Earth, Jobs, and Blue Potato.
 In 2016, Denman starred in the Michael Bay film 13 Hours about the 2012 Benghazi attack.

-In addition to The Office, Denman's other television roles include Mike Reilly on the critically acclaimed and short-lived Fox comedy Traffic Light and in Robert Kirkman's short lived horror series Outcast.
+In addition to The Office, Denman's other television roles include Frank Sheehan in the HBO limited series drama Mare of Easttown.
+Mike Reilly on the short-lived Fox comedy Traffic Light and in Robert Kirkman's short lived horror series Outcast.
 He has recurred as Ed Brooks on Parenthood, as Tony on Drop Dead Diva and as Skip the Demon on Angel.
 He has appeared on such TV shows as ER, The X-Files, Mad Men and True Detective.

+In 2025, Denham portrayed an alternate version of Peacemaker's brother Keith Smith in the second season of Peacemaker.

 Personal life

-Denman was married to Nikki Boyer from 2001 to 2010.
 In September 2014, Denman married actress and former model Mercedes Mason.
 The couple had their first child, Caius, in January 2018 and their second child, Sagan, in May 2021.

 Denman is also an avid triathlete.